coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 In wp_terms you can remove the column
 * term_order

 == Frequently Asked Questions ==

 = I sorted the terms in the WordPress backend, but I don't see it changed in the frontend =

 Did you set the option for that taxonomy to use that custom order?
 Make sure to check it so the filters run with your taxonomy.

-= My custom taxonomy is not available in the menu page =

-This plugin will only offer to sort them when the taxonomy is set to public.
-Make sure you use 'register_taxonomy' with the public parameter set to true (default).

 = How do I sort the terms when using a custom query? =